NKkrisz/Steam-Deck-Hardware/README.md

 # Steam-Deck-Hardware
 **Information and guides about Steam Deck hardware and modifications.**
 **This project isn't associated with Valve and modifying your device will / may void your warranty.**
+**None of the links are affiliated in any way or are included because of external payment.**

 ## 🧑‍💻 [How To Contribute To This Repository](Markdown/Contributing.md) | [Credits And Sources](Markdown/Credits.md) 🧑‍💻